 Canada Goose uses coyote fur, but if you're looking to avoid real fur, there are vegan alternatives on this list.

 You don’t need to pay $800 for a sturdy parka that will keep you warm.
 Cozy up to these

-With over 4,000 five-star reviews, this
+With over 13,000 five-star reviews on Amazon, this

 internet-famous coat has a massive cult following.
-You have four large front pockets similar to the classic Canada Goose Expedition parka, although Orolay’s hood lacks the fur trim.
-(Check out our other picks if this is a priority for you.)
-Instead, the hood is lined in a super-soft sherpa fabric for maximum coziness.
+You have four large front pockets similar to the classic Canada Goose Expedition parka, although only certain options within the listing come with a fur-trimmed hood.
+The other options come with a hood lined in a super-soft sherpa fabric for maximum coziness.
 Handy side-seam zippers make this parka easily adjustable.
 The Orolay polyester shell has a tight weave, which results in a water-resistant, windproof fabric that couples with 90% duck down and 10% feather insulation to keep you warm and dry no matter how low the mercury dips.
-Plus, it's available in an impressive range of sizes and six colors from fun red to neutral beige and black.
-According to one reviewer: "It is soooo warm.
-I have a 1.5 hour train commute and I have to take the jacket off during the ride or else I’ll melt.
-It is perfect for any winter activity where you’ll be outdoors for an extended period.
-And it has tons of pockets for phone, gloves, keys, etc. I bought this instead of an expensive Canada Goose and I don’t regret it at all."
-Available Sizes: XXS - 5XL 2 The Best Budget Canada Goose Dupe WenVen’s coat is a solid dupe for the Canada Goose Rowley parka at one-20th of the original’s price.
-They have the same tailored silhouette with horizontal quilting, a lapped zipper and ribbed cuffs to block drafts, and removable fur-trimmed hood.
+Plus, it's available in an impressive range of sizes and colors from fun red to neutral beige and black.
+According to one reviewer: "I love this coat, I wasn’t actually expecting to like it.
+I have worn a famous brand winter coat for years and have recently returned a premium coat for its quality compared to price.
+I am over the moon with this purchase.
+I was looking for a warm down filled coat but wanted something a little different to a regular puffa coat.
+This coat is so well made, so cozy and has a brilliant hood.
+I would recommend this coat to anyone. [...]”
+Available Sizes: XX-Small — 5X-Large 2 A Budget Canada Goose Alternative With Rave Reviews WenVen’s coat is a solid alternative for the Canada Goose Rowley parka at a fraction of the original’s price.
+They have the same tailored silhouette with horizontal quilting, a lapped zipper and ribbed cuffs to block drafts, and a removable fur-trimmed hood.
 (WenVen’s fur is faux, though.)
-The WenVen is made with a 100% polyester shell that is water-resistant and windproof, and a 100% polyester filling that you can wash at home instead of spending money on dry cleaning.
+The WenVen is made with a 100% polyester shell that is water-resistant and windproof, and pure polyester filling that you can wash at home instead of spending money on dry cleaning.
 That said, this coat doesn’t have as many pockets as other models, so if you need to carry lots of gear (or snacks) you should consider one of the other choices on our list.
 It's available in a range of colors from black to blue to khaki.
 According to one reviewer: “This is the best winter jacket I have every had.
 It was so good I bought my mom one too. [...]
 I live in Cleveland, Ohio and weather can get really bad here in the winter but when I wore this jacket I didn’t worry about how cold it was.
 It kept me hot the whole winter.
-I would literally be sweating in this jacket in - degrees."
-Available Sizes: Small - XXL 3 A Canada Goose-Like Puffer With Down Beinia’s down parka is similar to WenVen’s coat above in that they both share design elements with the Canada Goose Rowley, but their key differences are worth talking about.
+I would literally be sweating in this jacket in [minus] degrees.
+And it was goodquality.
+This definitely a multi-winter jacket.
+I would highly recommend it.”
+Available Sizes: Small — 3X-Large 3 A Canada Goose-Like Puffer With Down Beinia’s down parka is similar to WenVen’s coat above in that they both share design elements with the Canada Goose Rowley, but their key differences are worth talking about.
 The Beinia coat is filled with a 90% down and has a faux fur hood.
 A two-way zipper lets you unzip the top or bottom for controlled ventilation in case you get too warm.
-This coat comes in more than 10 colors and prints, from classic black to fun brights like fuchsia and royal blue.
+This coat comes in more than 10 colors and prints, from classic black to fun brights like fuchsia and royal blue (featured).
 Some reviewers say it runs a little small, though, so take that into consideration when choosing a size, especially if you wear lots of layers.
 According to one reviewer: "Wearing this coat is like getting a warm hug.
 I live in Maine and we have negative degree temps.
 This coat keeps me so warm and the faux fur looks real!
 Love this coat!"
-Available Sizes: XXS - 3XL 4 This Sharp Quilted Coat With A Real Fur Hood
+Available Sizes: XX-Small — 3X-Large 4 This Sharp Quilted Coat With A Real Fur Hood

 Escalier’s angled quilting on a fit-and-flare design makes this

-warm parka one of the most sophisticated choices on our list.
-Pretty meets practical in details like shoulder straps for easy carrying, an earphone cable channel to keep your cords tucked neatly inside, adjustable removable hood, and two-way zipper.
+warm parka one of the most sophisticated choices on this list.
+Pretty meets practical in details like shoulder straps for easy carrying, an earphone cable channel to keep your cords tucked neatly inside, an adjustable removable hood that features real raccoon fur, and a two-way zipper.
 Durable water repellent (DWR) polyester in a high thread count creates a waterproof and windproof shell for the cozy 90% duck down and 10% feather insulation with 650 fill power. ( Higher fill power corresponds to more insulation.
 Most products max out at 900 and Canada Goose's coats range from 625 to 800.)
-This is a refined and functional choice that features a real raccoon fur hood and comes in five colors.
+This is a refined and functional choice that comes in two colorways.
 According to one reviewer: "Wow!
 What a great investment this was!
 The quality and fit of this coat was just as expected.
 Extremely true to size which is perfect because I like certain clothing to fit snug as opposed to loose.
 This material endures rain pretty well despite not being a raincoat.
 I highly recommend this coat, especially if you're one of those people who truly desires a Canada Goose but is not able to purchase it just yet for whatever reason."
-Available Sizes: Small - XXL 5 A Short Down Parka That’s Super-Versatile
+Available Sizes: Small — XX-Large 5 A Fully Adjustable Parka From An Internet-Famous Brand

 When the temperature plummets, pull out all the stops with